arangodb/docs/3.5/indexing-ttl.md

 `creationDate` attribute to the current date/time, which would prolong the existence of the document and keep it from being expired and removed.

-ArangoDB will not automatically set a document's reference timepoint on initial insertion or on every subsequent modification of the document.
-Instead, it is the responsibility of client applications to set and update the reference timepoints of documents whenever the use case requires it.
+ArangoDB will not automatically set a document's reference point in time on initial insertion or on every subsequent modification of the document.
+Instead, it is the responsibility of client applications to set and update the reference points in time of documents whenever the use case requires it.

 ### Removing documents at certain points in time

-Another use case is to specify a per-document expiration/removal timepoint, and setting the `expireAfter` attribute to a low value (e.g. 0 seconds).
+Another use case is to specify a per-document expiration/removal point in time, and setting the `expireAfter` attribute to a low value (e.g. 0 seconds).

 Let's assume the index attribute is set to "expireDate", and the `expireAfter`